ejordan1/Superballs/README.md

 Here is a link to the real gameplay from which the last image was taken: https://www.youtube.com/watch?v=CmIgM7eTjDw&feature=youtu.be

 Unfortunately due to Youtube compression and limitations in the Quicktime screen capturing, it is flashy and jittery.
-The actual gameplay is not laggy, and is higher in resolution than the screenshots presented.
-HOWEVER: the video can still be quite enjoyable.
-I recommend finding your favorite song and play it in the background, set the resolution to 1080 or 1440 if possible, and enjoy!
+The actual gameplay is not laggy, has resolution up to 4k.
+HOWEVER: it's still fun to watch.
+Play your favorite song in the background, set the resolution to 1080 or 1440, and enjoy!